MinecraftPublisher/alan/README.md

 # C version
-The C version is memory-safe, does all the parsing on its own and currently can convert the AST into an Intermediate Representation.
-The currently supported IR language is very basic and has only 10 instructions.
+The C version is memory-safe, does all the parsing on its own and currently can convert the AST into sloppy JIT bytecode.
+The currently supported IR language is very basic and has only 12 instructions.
 It is semi-stack-based, pushing arguments to a dynamic stack for when functions are called.
-I have plans to write plugins that would convert this IR code into machine code directly, and this means I'll be able to support new architectures without having to recycle and rewrite huge parts of the code.
-The #1 planned architecture to be supported is x86, with #2 being arm, #3 being RISC and #4 being my own custom cpu architecture, [bit](https://github.com/MinecraftPublisher/bit).
+The #1 planned architecture to be supported is x86, #2 being javascript, #3 being C, #4 being arm, #5 being RISC and #6 being my own custom cpu architecture, [bit](https://github.com/MinecraftPublisher/bit).

 - The following code snippet: